ChunYen-Chang/Find-Advertising-Keywords-in-Tweet-Comment-to-Boost-your-restaurant-Business/README.md

 and wait for other consumers to consume the data.
 Then, the AWS EMR cluster (Spark cluster) will send the message to the Kafka broker to ask the kafka cluster send the data stored in "restaurant topic".
-The Spark cluster receives the data, has data wrangling processes, conducts a basic sentiment analysis on the data(restaurant's comments), seperates data into two categories(good restaurant comments and bad restaurant commnets) based on the previous sentiment analysis, and store these two categories into different tables in a database.
+The Spark cluster receives the data, has data wrangling processes, conducts a basic sentiment analysis on the data(restaurant's comments), seperates data into two categories(good restaurant comments and bad restaurant commnets) based on the previous sentiment analysis, and store these two categories into a table in a database.
 After this, we create a RESTful API by using flask for users (which might be restaurant managers), users can use the HTTP request to interact with the server and get the restaurant comments' data.